Serg09/learn_command_line_exercises/chapter_23/Readme.md

 ### xsargs

 > **xargs** executes command line from standard input.
 It takes standard input and executes it over the input.
-For example command:
+For example command

 ```xargs```